Sparrows Point High School

-Sparrows Point High is a comprehensive high school for students in grades 9–12 and is one of the 24 high schools in the Baltimore County Public Schools.
-The current enrollment is 795 with 27.6–29.0 students per class.
+Sparrows Point High is a public high school located in Sparrows Point, Maryland.
+It is one of 24 high schools in the Baltimore County Public Schools system.
 The school was established in 1908 and is located on a 35 acre campus in the southeastern corner of Baltimore County on a peninsula, which juts out into the Chesapeake Bay.
-The staff includes three administrators, 60 teachers, three guidance counselors, one librarian, eight instructional assistants, and four clerical personnel.

 Sparrows Point High is fully accredited by the Middle States Association of Colleges and Secondary Schools and by the Maryland State Department of Education.
 The school's colors are blue and gray and the mascot is the "Pointer".

-Each year, approximately 85% of the graduates elect to continue their education.

 Academics

-Sparrows Point High school received a 60.7 out of a possible 90 points (67%) on the 2018-2019 Maryland State Department of Education Report Card and received a 4 out of 5 star rating, ranking in the 65th percentile among all Maryland schools.
+Sparrows Point High School received a 60.7 out of a possible 90 points (67%) on the 2018-2019 Maryland State Department of Education Report Card and received a 4 out of 5 star rating, ranking in the 65th percentile among all Maryland schools.

-Students

-The 2019–2020 enrollment at Sparrows Point High School was 1067 students.

 Special programs

 S.P.E.C.I.E.S.

 SPECIES, (Sparrows Point Educational Center in Environmental Studies) is a magnet program for students with particularly intense interest in science.
 Magnet students are recruited throughout the eastern half of Baltimore County.
 The program provides in-depth experiences in a wide variety of aquatic and environmentally related sciences.
 Courses offering college credit are part of the SPECIES Program.